outpaddling/Coding-Standards/README.md

 MAKE NO ASSUMPTIONS ABOUT THE HARDWARE THAT WILL RUN YOUR CODE.

-Some code designed for big data computations could also be useful on a microcontroller and vice-versa.
+Some code designed for big data computations could also be useful on a 16-bit microcontroller and vice-versa.

 1. Choose data types according to the needs of the problem.
 E.g. In C, an integer variable that may contain values beyond the range of a 32-bit integer type should be defined as uint64_t or int64_t.
-The size of "int", "long", and "size_t" may be smaller than 64 bits on some systems.
+The size of "int", "long", and "size_t" vary across CPUs and may be smaller than 64 bits on some systems.
     Some people complain about the variable size of these data types, but this feature allows you to write portable code that will be optimal on all platforms.
 Use int when it doesn't matter if a